tianniezing/iwo-milestone5/README.md

 ### Download repository

 In order to use the script, you have to download this repository.
-You can download it by clicking on the green button and select 'Download ZIP'.
+You can download it by clicking on the green button 'Code' and select 'Download ZIP'.

 ### Clone repository